 This program focuses on improving and facilitating collaboration and knowledge sharing within the water industry.
 Much can be gained from working together and sharing information, which is why this program trials new knowledge sharing methods and initiates industry forums, workshops and conferences.
-The leader of this program is Tanya Pearson from Yarra Valley Water.
+The leader of this program is Michael Thomas from Barwon Water.

 TIM/Platform Development Project

-The Targeted Ideas Management (TIM) software platform (developed by the Smart Water Fund) is a knowledge sharing technology that IWN hope to implement.
+The Targeted Ideas Management (TIM) software platform (developed by the Smart Water Fund) is a knowledge sharing technology that IWN is adapting for implementation.
 Adopting such a platform would allow Victorian water industry staff to contact their peers and engage in open collaborative conversation about their work.
 TIM would also allow for media sharing i.e. articles, press releases and other media relevant to the sector and would also function as a library for project reports.